-Nor is it only the mind that is troubled.
-The scotosis is an aberration, not only of the understanding, but also of the censorship.
-Just as wanting an insight penetrates below the surface to bring forth schematic images that give rise to the insight, so not wanting an insight has the opposite effect of repressing from consciousness a scheme that would suggest the insight.
 Now this aberration of the censorship is inverse to it.
-Primarily, the consorship is constructive; it selects and arranges materials that emerge in consciousness in a perspective that gives rise to an insight; this positive activity has by implication a negative aspect, for other materials are left behind and other perspectives are not brought to light; still, this negative aspect of positive activity does not introduce any arrangement or perspective into the unconscious demand functions of neural patterns and processes.
-In contrast, the aberration of the censorship is primarily repressive; its positive activity is to prevent the emergence into consciousness of perspectives that would give rise to unwanted insights; it introduces, so to speak, the exclusion of arrangements into the field of the unconscious; it dictates the manner in which neural demand functions are not to be met; and the negative aspect of its positive activity is the admission to consciousness of any materials in any other arrangement or perspective.

-Finally, both the censorship and its aberration differ from conscious advertence to a possible mode of behavior and conscious refusal to behave in that fashion.
-For the censorship and its aberration are operative prior to conscious advertence and they regard directly not how we are to behave but what we are to understand.
-A refusal to behave in a given manner is not a refusal to understand: so far from preventing conscious advertence, the refusal intensifies it and makes its recurrence more likely; and. finally, while it is true that conscious refusal is connected with a cessation of the conscious advertence, still this connection rests, not on an obnubilation of intelligence, but on a shift of effort, interest, preoccupation.
-Accordingly, we are led to restrict the name, repression. to the exercise of the aberrant censorship that is engaged in preventing insight.
+Primarily, the censorship is constructive; it selects and arranges materials that emerge in consciousness in a perspective that gives rise to an insight; this positive activity has a by implication a negative aspect, for other materials are left behind and other perspectives are not brought to light; still, this negative aspect of positive activity does not introduce any arrangement or perspective into the unconscious demand functions of neural patterns and processes.
+In contrast, the aberration of the censorship is primarily repressive; its positive activity is to prevent the emergence into consciousness of perspectives that would give rise to unwanted insights; it introduces, so to speak, the exclusion of arrangements into the field of the unconscious; it dictates the manner in which neural demand functions are not to be met; and the negative aspect of its positive activity is the admission to consciousness of materials any materials in any other arrangement or perspective.
+Finally, both the censorship and its aberration differ from conscious advortence to a possible mode of behavior and conscious refusal to behave in that fashion.
+For the aberration consorship and its, abberation are operative prior to conscious advertence and they regard directly not how we are to behave but what we are to understand.
+A refusal to behave in a given manner is not a refusal to understand; so far from preventing conscious advertence, itxisxaptates the refusal intensifies it and makes its recurrence more likely; and, finally, what yes events the recurrence of the conscious advertonce, is a shift interest.
+NRAAGAPEATI preoccupation, where to other provide while it is true that conscious refusal is connected with a cossation of the conscious advertence, still this connection rests, not on an obmubilation of intelligence, but on a shift of i effort, interest, preoccupation.
+Accordingly, we are led to restrict the name, repression, to the exercise of the aberrant conscious personship that is engaged in preventing insight.